Religion in Canada: Druze Faith

-Indian religions
+Dharmic religions

 Hinduism

 Hinduism is followed by 2.3% of the population of Canada.
 According to the 2021 census, there are 828,195 Hindus in Canada.

 Hindus in Canada are generally Indian immigrants (mainly Punjabi, Gujarati, and Haryanvi) from India (and their descendants) who began arriving in British Columbia about 100 years ago and continue to immigrate today.
 There is a significant number of Sri Lankan Tamil Hindus in Canada who immigrated from Sri Lanka during the 1983 communal riots in Sri Lanka.
 Nepali Hindus, Caribbean Hindus from Trinidad and Tobago, Suriname and Guyana and Mauritian Hindus represent sizeable subgroups.
 There are also Canadian converts to the various sects of Hinduism through the efforts of the Hare Krishna movement, the Gurus during the last 50 years, and other organizations.

 The vast majority of Hindus reside in Ontario (primarily in Toronto, Scarborough, Brampton, Hamilton, Windsor and Ottawa), Quebec (primarily around the Montreal area) and British Columbia, (primarily around the Vancouver area).